chris-stytch/pages-plugins/packages/cloudflare-access/README.md

 # Cloudflare Access

-This plugin is a middleware to validate Cloudflare Access JWT assertions.
+This Plugin is a middleware to validate Cloudflare Access JWT assertions.
 It also includes an API to lookup additional information about a given user's JWT.

 ## Installation